Gavin1Johnson/Bluetooth-Firework-Controller/README.md

 ****** 3D printing the Enclosure ******

   After the circuit is built, it should be installed in an enclosure.
 I included the STL files for a 3D printable enclosure I desighned for this system.
-They enclosure has space under the circuit board that will fit the 3s LIPO.
+"The enclosure has space under the circuit board that will fit the 3s LIPO".

 ****** Installing the Arduino Code and Phone App ******

   After the circuit is built, The included arduino code must be copyed and pased into the Arduino IDE, https://www.arduino.cc/en/software.
 To use a ESP-32 with Arduino IDE, you must click on " File ", then " Preferences ".
 Go to " Sketchbook Loacation: " and past " https://dl.espressif.com/dl/package_esp32_index.json " and click " OK ".
 Now go to " Tools ", then " Board: ", then " ESP32 Arduino " and select the board you are using.
 I am using the " TTGO T7 V1.3 mini ", but any esp-32 with Bluetooth should work to my knowledge.
 Then you must download the " FWController-APP ".